 To quote many a seasoned adventure traveler, “The best adventure motorcycle is the one you ride”.
 Plenty of people get hung up on the idea that you need just the right kit or proper bike or that the type of tires you use are going to dictate the adventure you’ll have.
 In reality, the adventure is up to you.

 For those who don’t buy into the satire and need some concrete facts, there are a number of factors to consider when choosing your BMW adventure bike.
 A primary concern is weight and height.
-We have a full article on adv bikes for women and shorter riders if you’re looking to dive deeper.

 In total you may want to consider the weight, fuel capacity, price, engine size, seat height and if the final drive is chain or shaft driven.
 Though heavier, a shaft drive requires minimal maintenance and is virtually indestructible.